savasy/TurkishSentimentAnalysis/README.md

 # Dataset

-We used product and movie dataset provided by a study [2] .
+We used product and movie dataset provided by the study [2] .
 This dataset includes movie and product reviews.
 The products are book, DVD, electronics, and kitchen.
 The movie dataset is taken from a cinema Web page (www.beyazperde.com) with 5331 positive and 5331 negative sentences.
 Reviews in the Web page are marked in